thanasisn/SDR_enhancement_LAP/Article_B5/Article_B5_ab_NA.md

 2.3.2 Long term change of clear sky irradiance

-The above clear sky reference valuesare based on the climatological AOD and WC, hence they cannot describe accurately the long term variation of GHIref due to changes in the two atmospheric constituents, mainly AOD.
+The above clear sky reference values are based on the climatological AOD and WC, hence they cannot describe accurately the long term variation of GHIref due to changes in the two atmospheric constituents, mainly AOD.
 As reported by Natsis, Bais, and Meleti (2023), there is a long term